beyarkay/masters-thesis/src/06_conclusion.md

 the ease with which common video datasets of humans performing gestures can be shared between researchers.
 WiFi-based systems (also discussed in Section
-\ref{sec:03-vision-and-wifi-based-gesture-recognition}) are relatively new, but show promise if some details can be worked out.
-Based on the number of contemporary literature surveys which claim to review gesture recognition and yet fail too mention WiFi-based gesture recognition\footnote{\citealt{chenSurveyHandGesture2013, raysarkarHandGestureRecognition2013, anwarHandGestureRecognition2019, chenSurveyHandPose2020}}, one might conclude that many researchers are simply
+\ref{sec:03-vision-and-wifi-based-gesture-recognition}) are relatively new, but show promise if the privacy problems can be resolved.
+Based on the number of contemporary literature surveys which claim to review gesture recognition and yet fail to mention WiFi-based gesture recognition\footnote{\citealt{chenSurveyHandGesture2013, raysarkarHandGestureRecognition2013, anwarHandGestureRecognition2019, chenSurveyHandPose2020}}, one might conclude that many researchers are simply